wqking/jsonpp/doc/parser.md

 The object type can also be sequence containers such as `std::vector`, `std::deque`, `std::list`, `std::array` with enough elements, or any containers that implements meta interface `metapp::MetaIndexable`.
 The element type can be `std::pair<std::string, T>`, or any sequence containers which size can grow to at least 2.

+<a id="mdtoc_c7c50d42"></a>
+#### Difference between array/object type in ParserConfig and argument `prototype` in function `Parser::parse`

+When the argument `prototype` is not nullptr in function `Parser::parse` (or the templated `parse` function), the whole JSON document is parsed as `prototype`.
+In such case, the array and object type in ParserConfig are ignored.

+If array type in ParserConfig is not nullptr (set by `setArrayType`), all other data are parsed as the default data types, and all arrays are parsed as `getArrayType`.
+It's same for object type.

 <a id="mdtoc_f8e315db"></a>
 ## ParserSource